Saif-Saleemi/Nexus---FYP/Diary.md

 Saturday 15th October - Begun Research on Sequencing Patterns

-Goals for Week 5:
+<b>Goals for Week 5:</b>

 Using *Game Programming Patterns* by Robert Nystrom

 - Research and Produce a report on Sequencing Patterns (Chapter 3)
 - Research and Produce a report on Behavioral Patterns (Chapter 4)
-- Further My understanding of the Unity Editor by Watching *Learn Unity* by Imphenzia

-Tuesday 18th October - Read through The doublebuffer pattern and took notes Wednesday 19th October - Read tahrough Game Loop and Update method and took notes
+Tuesday 18th October - Read through The doublebuffer pattern and took notes<br>
+Wednesday 19th October - Read tahrough Game Loop and Update method and took notes<br>
+Friday 21st October - Read through Behavioral Patterns and took notes<br>
+Monday 24th October - Completed report on Behavioral patterns and Sequencing patterns (3 days Behind deadline!!)<br>

+<b>Goals for Week 6:</b> <br>
+Using  *Programming Game AI by Example* (Mat Buckland) and *Game Programming Patterns* (Robert Nystrom)<br>
+- Research and Produce a report on Goal-Driven Agent Behavior (Chapter 9)
+- Research and Produce a report on Decoupling Patterns (Chapter 5)